laravel/nova-docs/4.0/resources/fields.md

 Tag::make('Tags')->showCreateRelationButton(),
 ```

-#### Adjust the inline creation modal's size
+#### Adjusting Inline Creation Modal's Size

-You may adjust the size of the modal by using the `modalSize` method:
+You may adjust the size of the modal using the `modalSize` method:

 ```php
 // Can be "sm", "md", "lg", "xl", "2xl", "3xl", "4xl", "5xl", "6xl", "7xl".